Home Reports France Home and Garden WooCommerce Ecommerce Industry Report

 Paid Media Trends for France Home and Garden WooCommerce Stores

-Paid Search Activity Remains Subdued but Stable
+Paid Search Activity Remains Subdued but Stabilising

 Organic Social for France Home and Garden WooCommerce Stores